History of the nude in art: Rome

 San Ildefonso Group (10 BC), anonymous, Museo del Prado, Madrid.

 With a clear precedent in Etruscan art, Roman art was greatly influenced by Greek art.
-Thanks to the expansion of the Roman Empire, classical Greco-Roman art reached almost every corner of Europe, North Africa and the Near East, laying the evolutionary foundation for the future art developed in these areas.
+Thanks to the expansion of the Roman Empire, classical Greco-Roman art reached almost every corner of Europe, North Africa, and the Near East, laying the evolutionary foundation for the art developed in these areas in the future.
 Although the Romans were very advanced in architecture and engineering, they were not very innovative in the plastic arts.
-Most Roman statues are copies of Greek works, or are inspired by them.
-Many of the artists of the Hellenistic world moved to work in Rome, keeping alive the spirit of Greek art.
+Most Roman statues are copies of Greek works or are inspired by them.
+Many artists from the Hellenistic world moved to work in Rome, keeping alive the spirit of Greek art.
 Roman historians despised works of art produced after the classical Greek period, going so far as to claim that after this Greek golden age "art stopped".

 The first productions in sculpture were the work of Greek artists who settled in Rome, among them: Apollonius of Athens, author of the Belvedere Torso (50 BC); Cleomenes, author of the Venus de' Medici (1st century BC); and Pasiteles, author of the Boy with Thorn.
 Stephanos, a disciple of Pasiteles, was the author of the Athlete of Albani (50 BC), a figure that had an enormous success, a fact that is corroborated because 18 copies have reached us, and that originated a variant with another figure, creating a group sometimes identified with Mercury and Vulcan, and others with Orestes and Pylades, of which a copy, called Group of San Ildefonso (10 BC), is preserved in the Prado, where the two figures are reminiscent of Polyclitus' Doriphorus and Praxiteles' Apollo Saurochthonus.
 Other anonymous works stylistically related to Hellenistic Greek art are the Boxer at Rest from the Museo delle Terme in Rome (100–50 BC) and the Hellenistic Prince from the same museum (100–50 BC).

-As for the Roman production itself, while maintaining the Greek influence, the statues of deified Roman emperors are characteristic, naked like the Greek gods, which although they maintain a certain idealism show a greater study of the natural in terms of the features of their portraits.
+As for the Roman production itself, while maintaining Greek influence, the statues of deified Roman emperors are characteristic: naked, like the Greek gods, they show a greater study of the natural in their portraits.
 In a few works we can perceive some stylistic stamp differentiated from the Greek ones, as in the Venus of Cyrene (Museo delle Terme, Rome), which shows a greater anatomical naturalism than the Greek figures, while maintaining the elegance and sensuality of the Greek female nude.
 An original thematic innovation was that of the Three Graces, of which there are several copies (Siena, Louvre), almost all datable to the first century.
 It is an iconographic theme that comes from the group of charites (divinities of beauty) that accompanied Aphrodite, generally represented with three sisters (Euphrosine, Thalia and Aglaea), holding each other by the arms and arranged two of them frontally and the one in the center turned backwards.
 This theme was very successful during the Renaissance and Baroque periods.